Disease: Epidemiology

 Epidemiology is the study of the factors that cause or encourage diseases.
 Some diseases are more common in certain geographic areas, among people with certain genetic or socioeconomic characteristics, or at different times of the year.

 Epidemiology is considered a cornerstone methodology of public health research and is highly regarded in evidence-based medicine for identifying risk factors for diseases.
 In the study of communicable and non-communicable diseases, the work of epidemiologists ranges from outbreak investigation to study design, data collection, and analysis including the development of statistical models to test hypotheses and the documentation of results for submission to peer-reviewed journals.
 Epidemiologists also study the interaction of diseases in a population, a condition known as a syndemic.
 Epidemiologists rely on a number of other scientific disciplines such as biology (to better understand disease processes), biostatistics (the current raw information available), Geographic Information Science (to store data and map disease patterns) and social science disciplines (to better understand proximate and distal risk factors).
 Epidemiology can help identify causes as well as guide prevention efforts.

 In studying diseases, epidemiology faces the challenge of defining them.
 Especially for poorly understood diseases, different groups might use significantly different definitions.
 Without an agreed-on definition, different researchers may report different numbers of cases and characteristics of the disease.

-Some morbidity databases are compiled with data supplied by states and territories health authorities, at national levels or larger scale (such as European Hospital Morbidity Database (HMDB)) which may contain hospital discharge data by detailed diagnosis, age and sex.
+Some morbidity databases are compiled with data supplied by state and territory health authorities, at national levels or larger scale (such as European Hospital Morbidity Database (HMDB)) which may contain hospital discharge data by detailed diagnosis, age and sex.
 The European HMDB data was submitted by European countries to the World Health Organization Regional Office for Europe.